a-lucic/fact-ai-course/DL-prototypes/README.md

 # FACT-AI: Deep Learning for Case-Based Reasoning through Prototypes: A Neural Network that Explains Its Predictions
-Private Github repository for the course Fairness, Accountability, Confidentiality and Transparency in AI at the University of Amsterdam.
+Private Github repository for the course Fairness, Accountability, Confidentiality and Transparency in AI at OurUniversity.
 This repository contains the reproduction source code, results and extended methods on the ["Deep Learning for Case-Based Reasoning through Prototypes: A Neural Network that Explains Its Predictions"](https://arxiv.org/abs/1710.04806) paper.

-## Authors
-* Albert Harkema (albert.harkema@student.uva.nl)
-* Anna Langedijk (annalangedijk@gmail.com)
-* Christiaan van der Vlist (christiaan.vandervlist@student.uva.nl)
-* Hinrik Snær (hinriksnaer@gmail.com)

 ## Based on
 Our implementation is based on the tensorflow code in https://github.com/OscarcarLi/PrototypeDL.